rajendradanve/readwise/README.md

 ## **Colour Scheme**

-The main colors used are as light blue accent-2 (#40c4ff) for navbar and light blue assent-4 (#0091ea) used for footer.
-Also used blue accent-1 (#82b1ff) at some sections.
+The main colors used are as light blue (#2196f3) for navbar and light blue darken-2 (#1976d2) used for footer.
+Also used light-blue darken-2 (#0288d1) at some sections.
 Refer to [materializecss color](https://materializecss.com/color.html) for more details about these colors.